-English settler Edmund Buxton, with his wife and family of six daughters, commissioned architect Mr Beatson and builder Mr Holland to create their home.
+English settler Edmund Buxton, with his wife and family of six daughters, commissioned architect William Beatson and builder Mr Holland to create their home.
 It was completed about 1855, the centrepiece of 100 acres of farmland.
 Today it is an excellent example of colonial cob construction and is the largest house of this type to be open to the public.
 Inside, you can see a cut-away wall section which shows the rammed earth technique of building with roughcast to protect the outside and plaster to smooth the interior walls.

 Click image to enlarge

 At about the time the house was built, Edmund Buxton founded the Nelson business E Buxton & Company Merchants, sited in Trafalgar Street.
 Each morning he was driven to work in his buggy and pair.
 It appears however that his great interest was the farm and garden.
-It was Edmund who planted many of the old trees that remain here today.
+It was Edmund who planted many of the old trees that remain in the gardens today.
 He also loved his pigs, which could explain the planting of oaks for acorn fodder.

 The second owners of Broadgreen House were Fred and Mary Langbein, who purchased the property in 1901.
 The Langbein family of six sons and two daughters kept the house alive as a family home, Fred established an orchard on about 30 acres of the property, and gardening was enjoyed.